kskim-phd/AI_vs_FS/README.md

 Please request an email (kskim.doc@gmail.com) for the inference sample data (as this work is under review, it is open to reviewers only).

 ## Prepare environment and data:
-Instructions on how to run FreeSurfer are uploaded in FS_readme.txt
+Instructions on how to run FreeSurfer are uploaded in FS_readme.txt.

-Set segmentation file into 'folder_number'_seg
+Set segmentation file into 'folder_number'_seg.

 ## V-Net
 Please read VNET_readme.txt to run the V-Net code.